LPulle/Linux/migrateinstall/ubuntu/README.md

-This could result in components of the base OS install being removed as they didn't match the input the dselect-upgrade switch will remove anything not in the inputfile list and install everything on the list If there is variation it will remove those packages rendering it unable to install the ones that do match Solution was to replace this with taking the first column of Package.list and looping through this with apt-get install This will result in an attempt to install each item and will move on to the next item if it already installed and is uptodate
+This could result in components of the base OS install being removed as they didn't match the input the dselect-upgrade switch will remove anything not in the inputfile list and install everything on the list If there is variation it will remove those packages rendering it unable to install the ones that do match <br />
+Solution was to replace this with taking the first column of Package.list and looping through this with apt-get install <br />
+This will result in an attempt to install each item and will move on to the next item if it already installed and is uptodate